SAP-samples/teched2021-IIS162/exercises/ex1/README.md

 <br> (3) Make sure you save the Project.
 ## Create Teams and Assign Persons

-> **CAUTION**: Other than in a productive SAP Cloud ALM environment, we are here in a shared demo envionment.
-Personal information can be seen by others.
-Please do **not** enter any personal data e.g. eMail adresses.
+> **CAUTION**: This is not a productive SAP Cloud ALM environment.
+We are here in a shared demo environment and personal information can be seen by others.
+Please do **not** enter any personal data e.g. E-Mail adresses.
 Thank You!

 1. Create Team and Assign Persons
 > A Project can have multiple teams.
 A Team can have multiple roles and each role can have multiple persons assigned.